gdavid7/team-controller/README.md

 3. Put your client secret stuff in [client_secret.json](https://github.com/Limitized/spreadsheet/blob/master/client_secret.json).
 (Open it in notepad and copy and paste into into that one)

+4. Change the userinformation.py to fit your settings.

+5. Run secpro.py

 Hopefully, this will help you get your team to #1!